 That game that you spend hours playing on takes you away from it all doesn’t it?

-That creative project or book that you’re engrossed in, takes you away from from the constant worry and you feel calm and relaxed.
+That creative project or book that you’re engrossed in, takes you away from from the constant worry and you feel calm, and relaxed.

 Being in the present moment and using your senses is far better than being elsewhere and it makes you happy.

 All you need to do is listen to the sounds that you don’t normally hear.
 Smell the scents that you don’t normally smell and pay attention to the surroundings as you walk.
-Isn’t it time that you lived life for today?
+Isn’t it time that you live life for today?

+Below you will find some of my favourite Memento Mori art.
 If you would like to purchase an image, please get in touch.